2 Corinthians 2:11 – “…lest Satan should take advantage of us; for we are not ignorant of his devices.” NKJV

 - He suggests that there is no reason we should not indulge and even become a bit lazy occasionally for after all even Jesus drew aside to rest and relax.

-The enemy wants to steal our affection and move us away from our first love.
+He wants to steal our affection and move us from our first love.
 He wants to get us to lower our Christian standards and compromise our convictions even if it is occasional.
-He comes and suggests that what the church really needs is a common sense approach and that we are in danger of being too radical in our faith and thereby turning people off.
-He is often difficult to detect and he offers help but his objective is to shipwreck your life.
+He comes and suggests that what the church really needs is a common-sense approach and that we are in danger of being too radical in our faith and thereby turning people off.
+He is often difficult to detect, and he offers help, but his objective is to shipwreck your life.
 No wonder John warned us in 1 John 4:1 to “…try the spirits, whether they are of God…”

 The Bible declares that the devil comes as an “angel of light” and is not always easily detected.
 Remember the foolish virgins resembled the wise, the tares resembled the wheat, the voice of the hireling sounds much like the shepherd and the wayward meadow is laid out beside the king’s highway and only a soft shoulder separates them.
 Does a small concession and pact matter?
 The record gives a clear answer – YES!

-Are we to attempt to match the devil in his subtle ways?
+What do we do attempt to match the devil in his subtle ways?
 NO!
-Do not trust your judgment, intellect or perceived spirituality.
+Do not trust your judgment, intellect, or perceived spirituality.
 Take the matter, every matter to God in prayer and if after prayer you are still in doubt – DON’T!
 Be strong enough and brave enough to stand still and wait for the Lord for none that wait on Him are ashamed and that is the only way to outmatch and outmaneuver the devil.

 May God be with you as you go through this day!